Mick Flannery: Evening Train Musical

 In June 2019, as part of the Cork Midsummer Festival, The Everyman and Rosa Productions presented the world premiere of Evening Train, a new musical inspired by Mick Flannery's acclaimed concept album of the same name.
 Flannery’s album, written from different character perspectives, suggests the main figures: two divided brothers, Frank and Luther, and a spirited, forlorn young woman, Grace, all dreaming of some form of escape from dusty realities and unpromising futures in a small town of gamblers and strivers.
 Playwright Rani Sarma developed this theme into a love triangle saddled with questions of debt and fate, where parents are either haunting absences or demanding presences, and a younger generation stews in fragile promises and ruinous addiction.
 Gambling being a focus of the musical, the game of bluffs and tells, requires working out characters within a strict economy of expression.
 The cast of Irish actors consisted of Charlie Bonner, Brian Doherty, Deirdre Donnelly, Ger Kelly, Ian Lloyd Anderson, John McCarthy, Kate Stanley Brennan, with a live band accompanying them consisting of Mick himself.

+The House Must Win

+In 2026, Flannery returned to the material from Evening Train with The House Must Win, a revised musical drama directed by Julie Kelleher.
+The production premiered at the Pavilion Theatre in Dún Laoghaire in April 2026 before transferring to the Everyman Theatre in Cork.

+The production drew on songs from the original album while adding new material.
+In advance of the stage premiere, Flannery released a companion double album, The House Must Win, which included reworked songs from Evening Train alongside new compositions arranged by Liam Robinson, who previously worked on Hadestown.

+The cast included Tommy Tiernan, Tabitha Smyth, Ferdia Walsh-Peelo, Niall McNamee and Damien Kearney.
+Reviews discussed the production's western-style setting and the score's movement across folk, jazz, blues, country and rock.